- REBNY Value Proposition

 The John E. Zuccotti Public Service Award

-Jay Kriegel is a Senior Advisor at Related Companies where he focuses on business strategy and project development.
+Jay Kriegel was a Senior Advisor at Related Companies where he focused on business strategy and project development.
 He helped spearhead the Hudson Yards development, the largest project in history, on the West Side.
-Mr. Kriegel has been a part of the fabric of New York City for over five decades, as he first joined City Hall to work with Mayor John Lindsay in 1966.
+Mr. Kriegel was a part of the fabric of New York City for over five decades, as he first joined City Hall to work with Mayor John Lindsay in 1966.
 He has also assisted the City of New York in national campaigns to save the deductibility of state and local taxes in the Tax Reform Act of 1986 and shaped the City’s bid for the 2012 Olympics from 1997-2005.
 That effort led to the development of the 26-acre West Side Rail Yards.
 His other professional involvements include Prep for Prep, New Visions for Public Schools, ExpandedED, the Association for a Better New York, the Lindsay Fellows at CUNY, Building Skills New York, and the 400 Foundation.

 The Kenneth R. Gerrety Humanitarian Award

 Héctor Figueroa was President of 32BJ SEIU until his untimely death this year.
 In 1995, he began working with SEIU’s Justice for Janitors campaign, followed by his work in Puerto Rico as SEIU Director for the island.
 In February 1999, he was asked to serve as deputy trustee for 32BJ and was elected as Secretary-Treasurer of 32BJ in 2000.
 During his time at 32BJ, Héctor built and led the research and political departments, and served as leader for the tri-state and New York Metro areas.
 As Director of the 32BJ New York Metro District, Héctor led operations and bargained strong contracts for 70,000 members in the metropolitan New York area, including Manhattan, Brooklyn, Queens, the Bronx and Long Island.
-Under Héctor’s leadership, the union has become a political powerhouse, fighting for immigrant and worker rights and establishing the American Dream Fund, the union’s voluntary political action fund.
+Under Héctor’s leadership, the union has become a political powerhouse, fighting for immigrant and worker rights and establishing the American Dream Fund; the union’s voluntary political action fund.
 Under Héctor’s leadership, the union and its 175,000 members have been at the forefront of national fights to defend and expand voting rights, to fight the root causes and effects of climate change, and is a stalwart champion for racial, social and economic justice.

 The George M. Brooker Management Executive of the Year Award